-\begin{quotation} The secure supply of electric power is reliant on the stable, coordinated operation of thousands of electric machines connected via the electric power grid.
-The machines run in perfect synchrony with fixed voltage magnitudes and adjustable relative phases.
-The ongoing introduction of renewable power systems poses several challenges to the stability of the system, as line loads and temporal fluctuations increase gravely.
-This trend takes place in both the transmission grid at high voltages, as well as in distribution grids and microgrids at middle and low voltages.
+\begin{quotation} The secure supply of electric power relies on the stable, coordinated operation of thousands of electric machines connected via the electric power grid.
+At the transmission grid level, machines run synchronously with fixed voltage magnitudes and stationary relative phase angles defining a stationary state.
+The ongoing introduction of renewable power systems poses several challenges to the stability of the system, as situations with highly loaded lines and temporal fluctuations increase considerably.
+This trend takes place in both the transmission grid at high voltages, as well as in distribution grids and microgrids at medium and low voltages.
 This article contributes to the understanding of dynamical stability of electric power systems and provide a detailed analysis of the third-order model for synchronous generators, which includes the transient dynamics of voltage magnitudes.
-Special emphasis is laid on the impact of Ohmic losses in the transmission, which are often neglected in analytical treatments of power system stability.
-The analytical results thus find applicability on all size scales of power grids, from transmission to isolated microgrids, for openly tackling systems with losses in an analytical mathematical manner.
+Special emphasis is laid on the impact of Ohmic losses in the transmission of power, which are often neglected in analytical treatments of power system stability.
+The analytical results thus find applicability on all size scales of power grids, from transmission grids to isolated microgrids, for openly tackling systems with losses in a rigorous analytical manner.
 Furthermore, the results are independent of the network construction and entail explicit criteria for the connectivity of the power grid and the physical requirements needed to ensure stability in the presence of resistive terms. \end{quotation}